Presented at 9:00am in Standley I Lab on Tuesday, November 13, 2018.#18170

 Uncategorized, Web/Media Access

-o: Jonathan Whiting is the Director of Training at WebAIM, based at Utah State University.
+Jonathan Whiting is the Director of Training at WebAIM, based at Utah State University.
 His main passion is helping others learn to make the web more accessible to people with disabilities.
 Jonathan is also currently involved in the GOALS Project, a program to assist institutions of Higher Education in improving their accessibility system-wide.
-With a Master's Degree in Instructional Technology and over fifteen years of experience in the field of web accessibility, Jonathan has published dozens of articles, tutorials, and other instructional resources.
+With a Master's Degree in Instructional Technology and over 18 years of experience in the field of web accessibility, Jonathan has published dozens of articles, tutorials, and other instructional resources.
 He has traveled extensively to train thousands of web developers and other professionals who develop or maintain web content.